Some riders put the bike in storage the minute the mercury dips.

 But if you're a winter rider, cold blustery weather doesn't phase you.
 You already know that the secret to staying comfortable for year round riding really isn't a secret -- invest in good, warm gear.

 Fortunately, gear and glove manufacturers continue to improve the gear that's available.
-Our goal is to block the wind, seal out wet, and lessen your exposure to the weather.
+Our goal is to block the wind, seal out wet, keep hands warm, and lessen your exposure to the weather.

-While we have always made insulated gloves, the materials we get to use are improving every year.
+While we have always made insulated gloves, the materials we use are improving every year.
 Here's what you'll find in the way of warm, winter gloves.

 Winter Warm Gloves: Rugged materials, plus Insulation